GDPR Policy

 In our opinion, this was an unpleasant practice, and we were receiving daily calls from our clients and prospects, absolutely petrified of their next marketing move.

-Please make no mistake; these companies are looking to profit from terrifying their prospects into purchasing something from them to protect your business against this fear, uncertainty and doubt.
+Please make no mistake; these companies are looking to profit from terrifying their prospects into purchasing something from them.
+They want to protect your business against this fear, uncertainty, and doubt.

-Hopefully, we have provided some insight based on facts, not fear to set the record straight.
-There are some genuinely excellent companies out there that provide training and documentation for you, and we aim to provide you with as much information and advice, together with a collection of resources and all this for free too.
+Hopefully, we have provided some insight based on facts.
+Do not fear to set the record straight.
+There are some genuinely excellent companies out there that provide training and documentation for you.
+We aim to provide you with as much information and advice as possible, together with a collection of resources—all this for free, too.

-Our GDPR Policy Promise to Our Clients – BDP Agency will:
+Our GDPR Policy Promise to Our Clients – Business Data Prospects will:

 - Keep you up-to-date on relevant information as this is released to us